21satvik/mass-mailer/README.md

-# Simple Bulk Mailer
+# Mass Mailer

-A simple massmailer to send mails in bulk to lots of users at once.
+A simple mass-mailer to send mails in bulk to lots of users at once.

 ## Steps to start using mass mailer